-Other income and gains increased by approximately HK\$6.0 million, or approximately 231.4%, from approximately HK\$2.6 million for the Corresponding Year to approximately HK\$8.6 million for the Reporting Year.
-The increase was mainly due to the net effect of (i) the COVID-19 government subsidies of approximately HK\$5.7 million received from various governments during the Reporting Year (Corresponding Year: HK\$0.3 million); (ii) increase in interest income by \$1.0 million; (iii) increase in management fee income by \$0.3 million; (iv) increase in sundry income by \$0.7 million; and (v) decrease in gain on lease modification and write back of other payables totalling HK\$1.4 million.
+Other income and gains decreased by approximately HK\$2.4 million, or approximately 27.2%, from approximately HK\$8.6 million for the Corresponding Year to approximately HK\$6.2 million for the Reporting Year.
+Such decrease was mainly attributed to the recognition of non-recurrent COVID-19 related government subsidies of approximately HK\$5.7 million received from various governments during the Corresponding Year, partly offset by the increase in interest income by approximately HK\$3.6 million.

-Selling expenses
+Operating expenses

-For the Reporting Year, the Group's selling expenses amounted to approximately HK\$45.3 million, representing an increase of approximately HK\$4.9 million (or approximately 12.1%) as compared to Corresponding Year of approximately HK\$40.4 million.
-Such increase was mainly attributed to the increase in our staff costs.
+Total operating expenses of the Group for the Reporting Year was approximately HK\$129.4 million, representing an increase of approximately HK\$15.8 million or approximately 14.0% as compared to approximately HK\$113.6 million for the Corresponding Year.
+The increase was mainly attributable to (i) a salary increment in line with the employment market and additional costs incurred from recruiting additional talented staff, and (ii) an increase in investment expenditures on our Al business in the Reporting Year.